ERC-BPGC/ros_acoustics/README.md

 4. Build these 3 packages using `colcon build`.
 5. Source the workspace: `source install/setup.bash`
 6. Launch: `ros2 launch ros_acoustics gazebo_test_launch.py`.
 You should be able to see gazebo with a sprintbot and some objects.
+7. In another terminal, get the acoustic waveform by running `ros2 run ros_acoustics basic_test.py`
-7. Optionally, you can teleop sprintbot by running this in another terminal: `ros2 run key_teleop key_teleop`
+8. Optionally, you can teleop sprintbot by running this in another terminal: `ros2 run key_teleop key_teleop`

+Note: Make sure gazebo is installed using `sudo apt install ros-foxy-gazebo-ros*`

 ## File Description